 Uncertainty is present in various forms in numerous information engineering activities, for example, telecommunications, target tracking, sensor data fusion, signal and image processing.
 The present interdisciplinary research program at Bristol bridges the Statistics group and the Department of Electrical and Electronic Engineering by promoting the transfer of modern statistical methodology to the area of signal processing using the tools in concrete applications.
 Particular interests include approximate inference in large-scale statistical models, applications to communication and coding, machine learning, wavelet methods for data fusion, distributed computations, vesicle tracking in biological image processing and multiscale network visualisation.

-Time series are observations on a variable ordered in time.
-They arise in many fields, including biology, telecommunications, physics, finance or economics.
+Time series are observations on variables indexed by time, or some other meaningful ordering.
+They are frequently collected in many areas such as finance, medicine, engineering, natural and social sciences.
 One example from the world of finance is daily quotes of share indices, such as FTSE 100.
-Time series analysis is a branch of statistics whose main aims are: (a) to find a model which provides a good description of the main features of the data, and (b) given the model and the data, to forecast and/or control the future evolution of the process.
+Time series analysis aims at: (i) finding a model that provides a good description of the main features of the data, and (ii) given the model and the data, forecasting and/or controlling the future evolution of the process.
 These two stages of analysis often require the development of novel procedures and algorithms which depend on the particular problem at hand.
-Time series are used to analyse bodies of data over time, e.g., stock prices, environmental data, etc. Applications include such problems as predicting volcano eruptions.
+One important and wide-ranging example is statistical signal processing, where modern statistical methods are applied across a variety of information engineering activities,